 BIOGRAPHY

-He is the recipient of several awards and grants, including the Develop Your Creative Practice Grant from Arts Council England, a Henry Moore Foundation Artist Award, the Escalator Visual Arts Award, and the Roy Noakes Bursary Prize from the Royal British Society of Sculptors.
-His work is represented in public and private collections.
+Kefford is the recipient of numerous awards and grants, including Firstsite Collectors’ Group Bursary, Arts Council England, a Henry Moore Foundation Artist Award, the Escalator Visual Arts Award, and the Roy Noakes Bursary Prize from the Royal British Society of Sculptors.
+His practice has been the subject of independent critical writing in Art Monthly, a-n, Varsity, and exhibition catalogue essays, as well as peer-reviewed academic discussion in journals such as JoTTER.
+His work has also been featured in BBC News and ITV regional media coverage, reflecting its broader cultural visibility and public engagement.

-David is currently Senior Lecturer within the School of Creative Arts at the University of Hertfordshire, a Member of the Royal Society of Sculptors (MRSS) and a Mentor on the Turps (MASS) Correspondance Course.
-He is also co-founder and director of artist-led project Aid & Abet.
+He is Senior Lecturer in the School of Creative Arts at the University of Hertfordshire, a Member of the Royal Society of Sculptors (MRSS), and a mentor on the Turps (MASS) Correspondence Course.
+Kefford is also co-founder and director of Aid & Abet, an artist-led initiative dedicated to experimental practice, collaboration, and critical dialogue.

 ARTIST STATEMENT